Basic Usage

 }

-Special Note
+Special Notes

-• Since JSON generic currently uses gjson, it performs a forced conversion for each field of the user’s request according to the IDL (https://github.com/cloudwego/kitex/blob/develop/pkg/generic/thrift/write.go#L130).
-Therefore, when the user passes the wrong field type, it will be replaced with a default value.
-For example, if the “test” field in the IDL requires i64, but the request is {“test”:“abc”}, this situation will not currently report an error, but will be modified to {“test”:0}.
-This issue will be more strictly restricted when switching to dynamicgo.
+Since JSON generic currently uses gjson, it will forcibly convert each field of the user’s request according to the IDL (https://github.com/cloudwego/kitex/blob/develop/pkg/generic/thrift/write.go#L130), so when the user’s field type is passed incorrectly, it will be replaced with the default value.
+For example: “test” field in IDL requires i64, but request contains {“test”:“abc”}, this situation will not report an error now, but will be modified to {“test”:0}.
+This problem will be more strictly limited when switching to dynamicgo.

 KITEX_GENERIC_GOTAG_ALIAS_DISABLED = True